 - Do not use chlorinated cleaning agents on or near the product!

 - Do not rub the awning fabric excessively with a hard brush/sponge or other hard objects!
 This may damage the surface.

 Electrical components must not come into contact with water - risk of short circuiting and fatal danger.
 No sun shading fabrics can be washed in the washing machine.
 As a rule, no high pressure washers, abrasive sponges or aggressive cleaning agents and solvents, such as alcohol or benzene, may be used.
 Use WAREMA cleaning products instead for effective and careful cleaning.
 Only have maintenance carried out by a qualified specialist in sun shading systems.

-There can be no claims for damages arising from the care instructions indicated above, as the effectiveness of these measures depends on a large number of factors that vary from case to case.
+arising from the care instructions indicated above will not be honoured, since the effectiveness of these measures depends on a large number of factors that vary from case to case.
 Additional care instructions can be obtained from your specialist dealer.